|Home||About||Membership||Chapter Board||Conferences||Western Wildlife||Contact|

 The Blunt-nosed leopard lizard workshop was a huge success.
-On Friday, 18 May, 2018, we had lectures by species experts and on Saturday, 19 May, nearly 40 students and 8 instructors, and California Department of Fish and Wildlife staff, conducted surveys on the Semitropic Ecological Reserve.
+We had lectures by species experts and nearly 40 students and 8 instructors, and California Department of Fish and Wildlife staff, conducted surveys on the Semitropic Ecological Reserve.
 The Reserve is approximately 14,900 acres.
 Vegetative communities are primarily non-native grassland shadscale scrub and alkali sink scrub.
 Each team detected anywhere from 1 to 4 blunt-nosed leopard lizards, with handling demonstrations by Department staff.
 We thank everyone who attended, and hope everyone had a great time.

 10-11 November 2017

 Jim Lowery and Mary Brooks of Earth Skills, along with the San Joaquin Valley Chapter of The Wildlife Society, hosted a tracking workshop at the River Ridge Ranch in Springville.
 View the past flyer for more information.

 23 March 2017

 The 2017 Natural Communities Conference was a big success!
 We heard 21 talks from 18 excellent speakers covering a variety of plant and animal taxa and topics ranging from status updates, rangeland management, climate change, and techniques in restoration and mitigation.
 Through generous donations made by conference attendees the silent auction was also very successful, raising over $1600!
 Those funds will be donated to the California Living Museum (CALM) to aid their efforts treating San Joaquin kit foxes affected by sarcoptic mange.
 Attendees also donated a full car’s worth of blankets and towels, which will also be donated to CALM.
 A big thank you for all who participated in this year’s event and for your generosity!